-I was in Colonial Williamsburg yesterday to see the autumn foliage.
-I didn’t expect to see so much greenery, especially since it’s November!
-It was a delightful day and many people were out walking in shorts and sandals.
+A couple of years ago I was in Colonial Williamsburg to see the autumn foliage.
+I didn’t expect to see so much greenery in November, but it was a delightful day and many people were out walking wearing t-shirts, shorts and sandals.
 I didn’t think it was that warm but I ended up carrying my jacket after walking for a couple of hours.
-Here are some of the sights from yesterday.
+Here are some of the sights.

 With everything still so green I wondered if I’d see any fall foliage.
 I did find this tree on one of the streets and the colors were lovely.